Forever Evil (film): Plot

-Reggie and Denning go to a movie called The Jet Benny Show.
 Leo receives a document via mail which he opens and then remails to Denning.
-As goes to mail the envelope, Leo witnesses a boiling cloud and a ray that zaps a car.
+As goes to mail the envelope, Leo witnesses a boiling cloud and a ray that zaps his car.
 Shortly after, he is attacked by something and dies.
 Denning wakes from a dream, realizing Leo is in trouble and races to the scene.
 The police are taking Leo's body away.

-Denning maintains contact with a professor via telephone regarding the pulsing of quasars.
+Denning maintains contact with a professor, Dr. Phillips, via telephone regarding the pulsing of quasars.
 One is set to pulse on the coming Thursday.
-He also realizes, after his secretary, Lisa, plots the killings on a map, that the killings form a pentagram, which is the 'evil' symbol of Yog-Kothag as depicted in the Yog-Kothag book.
-At the center of the pentagram lies the Nash real estate agency.
+Dennings plots the killings on a map, and realizes that the killings form a pentagram, which is the 'evil' symbol of Yog-Kothag as depicted in the Yog-Kothag book.
+At the center of the pentagram lies the Nash real estate agency, owned by Parker Nash, who was the realtor for both Denning and Reggie.
 Denning explains that Yog-Kothag was an old god who was "so bad that the other gods ganged up on him and imprisoned him on a quasar."

+With the help of Lisa, Denning's doctor and an old friend of Leo's, they try to spring a trap on Nash on the Thursday of the quasar's pulse.
+At night, while waiting, Denning sees the demonic baby once more, which attacks him, bit it was also a dream.
 The zombie reappears and attacks Denning and Reggie.
-They try to kill it multiple times, thrusting a firepoker through it, hitting it with their car and finally setting its body on fire, but it comes back to life each time.
-Finally, it tracks them and, after Reggie confesses she is in love with Denning, the zombie stabs Denning with a mystical dagger.
-Denning extracts the dagger and stabs the zombie with it.
+They try to kill it multiple times, thrusting a firepoker through it, hitting it with Reggie's pickup truck and finally setting its body on fire, but it comes back to life each time.
+At a motel, Reggie confesses her love for Denning before the zombie reappears and stabs Denning with a mystical dagger.
+While Reggie flees, Denning extracts the dagger and stabs the zombie with it.

-Nash seems to witness the reappearance of Holly.
-She rips open her womb and takes out a baby, which falls to the ground.
-It appears demonic and has glowing red eyes.
-Slightly later Nash appears to be attacked by this baby, but then he awakes – it was only a dream.

 Reggie goes to confront Nash, witnessing the sinister dog again and soon learns Nash has superhuman powers.
 He is resistant to bullets and is able to prevent a paperweight that she throws at his head from striking him.
 Nash shows Reggie the document which Leo mailed to Denning, but which never arrived.
 It is Nash's birth certificate, showing that he was born over a hundred years ago.
 The apparent mysterious and supernatural cult dedicated to bringing Yog-Kothag back to Earth is in fact just Nash, and his zombie.
 Together they committed a series of periodic ritual murders over the last decades.
-The zombie is now dead, but Nash reveals that Denning has been transformed into a new zombie.
-Yog-Kothag speaks through Denning with a warning.
-Denning then asserts himself and stabs Nash with the mystical dagger.
+The zombie is now dead, but Nash reveals that Denning has been transformed into a new zombie, who enters Nash's office in his zombified state.
+Yog-Kothag speaks through Denning with a warning to Nash that he is in danger.
+Denning then reasserts himself and stabs Nash with the mystical dagger before collapsing, dead.
+Reggie carries his corpse back to her truck and departs.